 The GRE exam tests your comfort level with solving a multiplicity of math problems.
 Because of that, the GRE adds multiple answer multiple choice questions, and some user-input questions (in which you type in the answers).
 To learn what the GRE is testing, and efficient problem-solving methods across a range of math topics, you may need two additional months to gain real proficiency.
 Think of it not only as studying for an exam but also preparing to succeed during that first semester in school.

 A. No. You should be comfortable with basic math skills in order to make progress on your GRE preparation.
-If your math skills are rusty, our math bootcamp will help you to get up to speed before beginning our GRE course.
+If your math skills are rusty, our Math Foundations class will help you to get up to speed before beginning our GRE course.
 We do not want you to struggle unnecessarily in class and slow down your progress.
 Take our 10-minute self-assessment quiz to decide whether the math bootcamp will benefit your GRE preparation.